bird-house/birdhouse-docs/docs/source/tutorial_r.rst

-Pywps with R
+PyWPS with R
 ============
-The following shows how you can wrap R software with pyWPS.
+The following shows how you can wrap R software with PyWPS.

 .. _examples: